RohanKapurDEV/anchor-lending/README.md

 # anchor-solend

-anchor-solend is an anchor CPI client for the solend protocol built for the monaco protocol.
+anchor-solend is an anchor CPI client for the solend protocol